IgrecL/japanese/README.md

 * [Emulators on Arch](https://wiki.archlinux.org/title/Video_game_platform_emulators#Nintendo): for Arch users
 * [VNs on Arch](https://wiki.archlinux.org/title/List_of_games#Visual_novels): I don't play VNs but yeah

-### Audiobooks/podcasts

-Audiobooks and podcasts are for more advanced learners, but you can find a lot of them on Spotify or other platforms.
-Having a visual support is easier for learning.

-* [Itazuraneko](https://itazuraneko.neocities.org/library/onsei.html): I don't listen to audiobooks but Itazuraneko has a lot

 ## Miscellaneous

-### My opinion

-I learned Japanese in high school with real classes but started reading books and watching anime in Japanese as soon as I could.<br>
-My take on studying Japanese effectively is that you have to go through a grammar/vocabulary learning phase at first, until you can read around 800 kanji and have the equivalent vocabulary (level 20-25 if you are doing WaniKani for example).
-Most importantly, in order to understand what you are reading/watching, you have to learn Japanese grammar, because unlike with vocabulary Yomichan can't really help you with it.
-Tae Kim's Guide is probably the best choice, but if you are using Minna no Nihongo I'd say that the first volume (lessons 1 to 25) is enough for immersion.

-There are many strong advocates of passive immersion and the idea that you don't have to understand what you are reading/watching to progress.
-I think that they are partly right since I myself didn't understand everything when I read my first Japanese book (Kino no Tabi), but in my opinion it's counterproductive if you can't understand most of it.
-For me, you progress the most when you read/watch something that's slightly harder than your current level.
-Not too easy or it'll be useless, and not too hard or it'll be a hassle.
-Japanese learners often forget the importance of enjoying what you're doing: reading an easy book is better than struggling to read a harder one if it motivates you more and makes you practice more.

-Once you get to an intermediate level, I think it's even useful to focus on every little detail you don't understand in a book you could roughly understand without bothering about it, in a perspective of perfecting your Japanese abilities.
-I also think that books are the best format when it comes to learning a language.
-There's a wide range of difficulty in the literature, and reading forces you to rely only on the language itself since you have no outside context.
-I read a lot before switching to watching shows, and it helped a lot.

-Finally, I'm one of those who think that Anki is a great tool but that it shouldn't be an end in itself: immersion is way more important.
-I only use Anki 20 to 30 minutes a day, and I stopped doing decks like WaniKani because mining decks are way better at this point.
-Switching to monolingual dictionaries is also a turning point in the Japanese learning journey, so I recommend doing it as soon as it seems possible.
-I couldn't understand most of the definitions at first, but after seeing a lot of them, it became possible.

 ### Statistics